×

 Juiced Bikes' Scorpion

 Juiced Bikes produces both classical and not-so-classical electric bikes.
 Their range has different moped-style bikes, and to balance it off, they offer several classical-looking electric bicycles.
-To tie it all together, they offer supreme performance and durability.
+To tie it all together, they offer supreme performance and durability at affordable prices.

 Lectric for cargo

 Lectric Bikes is a small e-bike manufacturer based in Phoenix, Arizona.
-The company was established in 2018 with an aim to offer high-quality class 3 electric bicycles at a low price point.
+The company was established in 2018 to offer high-quality class 3 electric bicycles at a low price point.

 … or read our detailed review of Lectric